mathewmarcus/homepage/markdown/home-networking/part-1a.md

 ## What's Next
-In the next tutorial, we'll further show how we can further harden the physical security of our servers by encrypting the boot partition.
+In the next tutorial, we'll show how we can further harden the physical security of our servers by encrypting the boot partition.